rpgocoursera/linux-notes/english/intro-to-bash/README.md

 man mkdir
 ```

-We can also use the `---help` flag and it’ll provides us with a description of the command’s syntax and options more concisely than `man`.
+We can also use the `--help` flag and it’ll provides us with a description of the command’s syntax and options more concisely than `man`.

 ```bash
 mkdir --help